 In my room I took a quick glance around.
 DayGlo posters on the walls, silkscreened prints of Risa and Resu over my art desk, large Sony transistor radio by the bed, portable manual typewriter on the antique cast iron typing table, Heathkit stereo system, Garrard turntable, shelf full of vinyl records, guitar in the corner.
 Pretty much as I remembered it.
 But I had no time for nostalgia now.

 I opened the large lower drawer in the desk and pulled out a file folder.
-A quick glance inside showed that it had what I was looking for: birth certificate, Social Security card, school transcripts.
-My beaded hippy purse was on the desk next to the manual portable typewriter.
+A quick glance inside showed that it had what I was looking for: birth certificate, Social Security card, school records.
+My beaded hippy purse was on the desk leaning against the adjacent bookcase.
 After checking that my billfold with driver's license and my lucky lump of melted aluminum were in the purse, I added the important documents and my stash of emergency cash, then tossed the purse on the bed.

 Going to the closet at the foot of the bed, I took the blue day pack from the top shelf.
 I pulled an assortment of blouses and a flannel shirt off of hangers and stuffed them in the pack.
-Then I went to the dresser and added underwear, socks, T-shirts and the pair of jeans I'd made into bell bottoms, and topped the pack off with the jacket hanging on the back of the door.
+Then I went to the dresser and added underwear, socks, T-shirts and the pair of jeans I'd made into bell bottoms, and topped the pack off with the jacket hanging on the back of the door wrapped around the transistor radio.
 Finally, I slung the purse over my head and shoulder, grabbed the camera bag from beside the desk and went back into the hallway.